-Realising Just Cities is a 4-year international collaborative programme (2016-2019) designed and delivered by the Mistra Urban Futures centre.
-The programme aims to coproduce knowledge and action to support more sustainable urban transformations in different urban contexts in the Global North and South.
+A 4-year international collaborative programme (2016—2019) designed and delivered by the Mistra Urban Futures centre, Realising Just Cities set out to coproduce knowledge and action to support more sustainable urban transformations in different urban contexts in the Global North and South.

-Our distinctive approach is to create platforms for organising knowledge from different urban stakeholders to support sustainable transitions.
+Our distinctive approach has been to create platforms for organising knowledge from different urban stakeholders to support sustainable transitions.
 These Local Interaction Platforms (LIPs) work to co-produce knowledge and action through transdisciplinary and comparative urban research.
 LIPs are based in Gothenburg, Skane, Kisumu, Cape Town and Sheffield-Manchester.

-The Sheffield-Manchester Local Interaction Platform is hosted by the Urban Institute and Sheffield Methods Institute at the University of Sheffield.
+The Sheffield-Manchester Local Interaction Platform has been hosted by the Urban Institute and Sheffield Methods Institute at the University of Sheffield.
 This website showcases our work.